- What math courses should I take to prepare for admission to the UW Math Graduate Program?

 - I have a question not answered here.
 Whom should I contact?

-The absolute minimum requirement is at least 5 full-year courses (30 semester hours or 45 quarter hours) in mathematics beyond precalculus, including familiarity with one-variable and multivariable advanced calculus, differential equations, and linear algebra.
-In addition, in order to be realistically prepared for graduate school, you should have had at least a full year of rigorous advanced coursework in real analysis, abstract algebra, or both.
-Ph.D. applicants must have solid coursework in both of these subjects.
-Topology and complex analysis courses are highly recommended for Ph.D. applicants, but not required.
+The absolute minimum requirement is at least 5 full-year courses (30 semester hours or 45 quarter hours) in mathematics beyond precalculus, including study of one-variable and multivariable advanced calculus, differential equations, and linear algebra.
+In addition, in order to be realistically prepared for graduate school, you should have had at least a full year of rigorous advanced coursework both in real analysis and in abstract algebra.
 For more information, see Admission Requirements.

 If I don't have an undergraduate degree in mathematics, can I be admitted to the UW Math Graduate Program?

-The University of Washington requires a bachelor's degree from an accredited US institution (or an equivalent degree from a foreign institution) for admission to any graduate program.
-In principle, your degree does not have to be in mathematics.
-But, in order to have any possibility of success in this graduate program, you need to have completed coursework equivalent to an undergraduate math degree.
-To have a realistic chance of admission to our program, you should have excellent GRE scores, and at least one very strong recommendation from an instructor in a rigorous advanced math course.
+The University of Washington requires a bachelor's degree from an accredited US institution or an equivalent degree from a foreign institution for admission to any graduate program.
+Your degree does NOT have to be in mathematics.
+People have successfully made the transition to a Math PhD from Computer Science, Physics, Statistics, Electrical Engineering, and other fields.
+It does take a strong commitment.
+To have a realistic chance of admission to our program leading to a successful degree, you need to have completed coursework equivalent to an undergraduate math degree with good grades and at least one strong recommendation from an instructor in a rigorous advanced math course.
 For more information, see Admission Requirements.

-If for some reason you absolutely cannot get three recommendations from people who have been the instructors of mathematics courses you have taken, then go ahead and have someone else (such as a professor in another course or a job supervisor) send us a recommendation.
-But you should be aware that such recommendations carry far less weight in the admissions process, because people who have not taught you in mathematics courses are not in a position to evaluate how well you might do in a math graduate program.
-The most useful recommendations are those from faculty who have been your instructors in advanced undergraduate or beginning graduate math courses, and who know you personally rather well.
+Yes, especially as a fourth letter of recommendation.
+If for some reason you cannot get three recommendations from people who have been the instructors of mathematics courses you have taken, then go ahead and have someone else (such as a professor in another course or a job supervisor) send us a recommendation.
+The most useful recommendations are those from faculty who have been your instructors in advanced undergraduate or beginning graduate math courses and who know you rather well.
+It is also helpful to have a letter from an instructor in an REU program (Research Experience for Undergraduates) or someone else who can write about your mathematical studies or activities that go beyond ordinary coursework.

-One of the great strengths of the UW Math Department is that we offer graduate study in nearly every major subfield of abstract mathematics, and many applied fields as well.
-See Faculty Research Interests and Applied and Interdisciplinary Research for details.
+One of the strengths of the UW Math Department is that we offer graduate study in nearly every major subfield of pure abstract mathematics and many applied fields as well.
+See Faculty Research Interests for details.

-Class sizes fluctuate from year to year, but on the average we have approximately 15 new Ph.D. students and 1 or 2 new Master's students each year.
+Class sizes fluctuate from year to year, but on the average we have approximately 15-20 new PhD students each year.

 I've done graduate work at another university.
 Can I get transfer credits or be exempted from some courses or exams?

-No. Many members of the Math Department are involved in studying mathematics education issues, and graduate students can get involved in these studies; but we do not offer a math education degree.
+No. Many members of the Math Department are involved in studying mathematics education issues and in outreach to the schools.
+Graduate students often participate in these programs and discussions.
+We do not offer a math education degree.
 The College of Education does offer such a degree.

-Math and Applied Math are two separate departments, with their own faculties, graduate programs, and admissions processes.
-However, the Applied Math department is not the only place in the university where applied mathematics is done.
+Math and Applied Math are two separate departments with their own faculties, graduate programs, and admissions processes, housed in two different buildings.
+Note that the Applied Math Department is not the only place in the university where applied mathematics is done.
 In fact, there are as many faculty members doing applied and interdisciplinary research in the Math Department as there are in the Applied Math Department.
-The most important difference, perhaps, is that faculty members in the two departments are interested in a somewhat different range of subjects.
-A second important difference is one of motivation: Research in the Applied Math Department is a bit more oriented toward using mathematical ideas to solve problems that arise outside of mathematics, while research in the Math Department is directed more at understanding the underlying mathematical ideas, whether motivated by applications or by more theoretical considerations.
-If you're interested in applicable mathematics, the best way to decide which department is right for you is to talk to both abstract and applied mathematicians about what they do, to get a sense of which of their attitudes most closely matches your own; and then see the Math Department's Research Overview and the Applied Math Department's Research Overview to decide which department's interests most closely match your own.
+We have ongoing collaborations with faculty in Computer Science, Electrical Engineering, the Institute for Health Metrics and Evaluation (IHME), and the Fred Hutch Cancer Research Center.
+The most important difference between the Math and Applied Math departments is that faculty members in the two departments are interested in somewhat different ranges of subjects.
+If you're interested in applicable mathematics, the best way to decide which department is right for you is to examine the Math Department's Research Overview and the Applied Math Department's Research Overview to decide which department's interests most closely match your own.

 Yes.
 Here is information for visiting graduate applicants.

 Only in very unusual circumstances.
-If you are interested in eventually entering the Ph.D. program, registering as a regular (not graduate) non-matriculated (NM) student is almost certainly the right choice.
-If you are interested in only receiving a Master's degree here, then GNM status might be appropriate, but note that most Master's students in our program hope to transfer to the Ph.D. program.
+If you are interested in eventually entering the PhD program, registering as a regular (not graduate) non-matriculated (NM) student is almost certainly the right choice.
 If you are interested in applying for GNM status, contact the graduate program coordinator at email@example.com.
 Include a plan for what courses you hope to take and an explanation of why GNM status, rather than NM status, is appropriate in your case.

-Yes, we welcome applications from international applicants, and every year a significant number of international students are admitted to the program, most with full financial support.
-However, you should be aware that there are special deadlines, special test requirements, and special application procedures for international applicants.
+Yes, we welcome international applicants, and every year a significant number of international students are admitted to the program with full financial support.
+Please note that there are special English language test requirements for international applicants.
 See the page on International Applicants for more information.

 I'm an American living abroad, or an immigrant living permanently in the US.
 Do I count as an international applicant?

 An international applicant is anyone who is not a US citizen or a holder of a permanent resident or immigrant visa.
 However, if you are a native English speaker or have received a bachelor's degree from an accredited institution in the US, you may not be subject to all the same test requirements as other international students.
-See the Web pages on International Applicants and Required Tests.
+See International Applicants.

-We usually start making offers of admission and financial around the beginning of March.
-By around the middle of March, you should have heard some response to your application: offer of admission with or without financial support, waiting list, or denied.
-If you haven't heard anything by March 20, send e-mail to firstname.lastname@example.org or telephone (206) 543-6830 to check on your status.
+We usually start making offers of admission and financial support in February.
+By early March, you should have heard some response to your application: offer of admission, waiting list, or denied.
+If you haven't heard anything by March 15, send e-mail to firstname.lastname@example.org to check on your status.

 I was told I'm on the waiting list for admission and/or financial support.
 What are my chances and when will I hear more?

-GPA: The UW Graduate School requires a minimum GPA of 3.0 (on a scale of 0.0–4.0) for your last two full years' worth of courses.
+GPA: The UW Graduate School requires a minimum GPA of 3.0 (on a scale of 0.0–4.0) for your last two full years of courses.
 This can be waived, but only if the rest of your record is exceptionally strong.
 The Mathematics Department prefers to see grades of 3.5 or higher, especially in advanced mathematics courses.
-Applicants with GPAs below 3.5 are seldom admitted, as either Ph.D. or Master's students.

-TOEFL: If you are required to take the TOEFL (see Required Tests), the minimum score is 92 on the TOEFL iBT.
-For financial support, we want to see scores of at least 26 on the TOEFLS component, although we occasionally make exceptions.
+TOEFL: If you are required to take the TOEFL (see International Applicants), the minimum score is 92 on the TOEFL iBT, but we prefer to see scores of 100 or higher.
+The score on the TOEFLS component must be at least 26.

 Yes.
-During any quarter when you are supported as a TA, RA, or on a fellowship, you will not have to pay tuition, except for approximately $450 per quarter in fees.
+During any quarter when you are supported as a TA, RA, or on certain fellowships (such as NSF and Fulbright fellowships), you will not have to pay tuition, except for several hundred dollars per quarter in fees.

 All supported grad students receive comprehensive medical, dental, and vision coverage at no cost.
 Self-supporting students are responsible for their own coverage.

-No. In fact, Seattle's average annual precipitation is less than those of New York, Boston, Philadelphia, and many other major cities, and Seattle summers are dry, sunny, and mild.
+No. In fact, Seattle's average annual precipitation is about 25% less than that of New York, Boston, Philadelphia, and many other major cities.
+Seattle summers are dry, sunny, and mild.
 Typical winter days are mostly cloudy, with drizzle off and on, and with occasional sunbreaks.
+We are located at the latitude of 47.655548, so we are farther north than any other major city in the US and almost all cities in Canada.
+That makes the winters rather dark, hence our tendency to drink a lot of coffee!
+It also makes the summer days very long, so we can take long walks and bike rides.

-We would be more than happy to have you visit us.
-If you contact firstname.lastname@example.org well in advance of your visit, we will attempt to help you arrange meetings with faculty members and/or graduate students when you're here, and give you information about transportation and lodging.
-A few admitted Ph.D. applicants will be offered reimbursement for transportation expenses to Seattle at the time they are admitted; we regret that we are unable to provide financial travel support to any other applicants.
+We would be more than happy to have you visit.
+If you contact firstname.lastname@example.org well in advance of your visit, we will attempt to help you arrange meetings with faculty members and graduate students when you're here, and give you information about transportation and lodging.
+There is some travel support available for admitted PhD applicants living in the United States to visit the campus at the time they are admitted.
+On-line discussions will be offered for admitted students as well.

 I was admitted for this year but I'd like to postpone my entrance into the program.
 Can I defer my admission to a later year?

-You may request a deferral of your admission by one year, but approval is not automatic.
+You may request a deferral of your admission by one year provided you submit the request before the April 15 reply deadline; but approval is not automatic.
 An offer of financial support cannot be deferred; however, in most cases, a student who defers admission will be offered the same financial support as the first time around.
+Please discuss any plans for deferral with the chair of the Graduate Admissions Committee.
+They will be in contact with you by email if you are admitted.

 I applied previously to the UW Math Department and I'd like to apply again.
 What materials do I need to resubmit?